The page has been translated by Gen AI.

 • After clicking the Add Tag button, enter or select Key, Value values

-• When creation is complete, check the created resources on the GPU Server list page.
+• Once creation is complete, check the created resources on the GPU Server List page.

-GPU Server service can view and edit the full resource list and detailed information.
-GPU Server Detail page consists of Detail Information, Tags, Job History tabs.
+GPU Server service allows you to view and edit the full resource list and detailed information.
+GPU Server Details page consists of Details, Tags, Job History tabs.

-To view detailed information about the GPU Server service, follow the steps below.
+To view detailed information about the GPU Server service, follow these steps.

-3. GPU Server List Click the resource to view detailed information on the page.
-GPU Server Details You will be taken to the page.
+3. On the GPU Server List page, click the resource you want to view details for.
+You will be taken to the GPU Server Details page.

-• GPU Server Details page displays status information and additional feature information, and consists of Details, Tags, Job History tabs.
+• GPU Server Details page displays status information and additional feature information, and is composed of Details, Tags, Activity History tabs.

-• GPU Server add-on features for detailed information, refer to GPU Server management add-on features.
+• GPU Server Additional Features for detailed information, please refer to GPU Server Management Additional Features.

 CategoryDetailed description

-• Build: State where Build command has been delivered
+• Build: State where the Build command has been received

 • Building: Build in progress